Mass murder: Criticism as an analytical category

+How such rarely occurring incidents of homicide are classified tends to change significantly with time.

-In the late decades of the Twentieth Century and early years of the 2000s, the most popular classifications moved to include method, time and place.
+In the late decades of the 20th century and early years of the 2000s, the most popular classifications moved to include method, time and place.

 While such classifications may assist in gaining human meaning, as human-selected categories, they can also carry significant meaning and reflect a particular point of view of the commentator who assigned the descriptor.